Build a Long-Lasting Retaining Wall

 Step up after two full courses are below grade

 If the wall runs up a hill, continue each base course into the hill until the top of the second course is level with the grade, and then start your second base course at that point.
 If you have the option, it can be easier to excavate and lay the lowest course before excavating the trench for the next step, especially if you have to step up several times.
 Save yourself some money and install the cheapest style/color that matches the wall style (usually the gray ones) on the bottom course since it won’t be seen.

+Retaining wall drainage is an incredibly important part of building a stone wall.
 Once a few rows have been stacked, backfill the wall with rock so it matches the grade height in front of the wall, and then lay down perforated drain tile on top of the rock.
 Install drain tee fittings and a drain grate every 25 ft. to 50 ft., depending on how much rainwater is expected to run down to the wall.
 Cut one block down to accommodate the drain grate.
 Screw the drain tile parts together so they won’t come apart when they get covered with more rock.
 Also, drain the tile to daylight at the ends of the walls whenever possible.

-Which blocks are best
+Which retaining wall blocks are best?